risk-first/website/docs/risks/Complexity-Risk/Complexity-Analogies.md

 > "Shipping first time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite...
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
 Entire engineering organisations can be brought to a stand-still under the debt load of an unconsolidated implementation, object-oriented or otherwise." - [Ward Cunningham, 1992, _Wikipedia, Technical Debt_](https://en.wikipedia.org/wiki/Technical_debt)

-Building a low-complexity first-time solution is often a waste:  in the first version, we're usually interested in reducing [Feature Risk](/tags/Feature-Risk) as fast as possible.
+Building a low-complexity first-time solution is often a waste:  in the first version, we're usually interested in reducing [Feature Fit Risk](/tags/Feature-Fit-Risk) as fast as possible.
 That is, putting working software in front of users to get [feedback](/thinking/Meeting-Reality).
 We would rather carry [Complexity Risk](/tags/Complexity-Risk) than take on more [Schedule Risk](/tags/Schedule-Risk).

-So a quick-and-dirty, over-complex implementation mitigates the same [Feature Risk](/tags/Feature-Risk) and allows you to [Meet Reality](/thinking/Meeting-Reality) faster.
+So a quick-and-dirty, over-complex implementation mitigates the same [Feature  Fit Risk](/tags/Feature-Fit-Risk) and allows you to [Meet Reality](/thinking/Meeting-Reality) faster.

-But having mitigated the [Feature Risk](/tags/Feature-Risk) this way, you are likely exposed to a higher level of [Complexity Risk](/tags/Complexity-Risk) than would be desirable.
+But having mitigated the [Feature Fit Risk](/tags/Feature-Fit-Risk) this way, you are likely exposed to a higher level of [Complexity Risk](/tags/Complexity-Risk) than would be desirable.
 This "carries forward" and means that in the future, you're going to be slower.
 As in the case of a real debt, "servicing" the debt incurs a steady, regular cost.

 ### Kitchen Analogy